 - What kind of contamination could be at the Kenosha Engine Plant and adjacent industrial properties?

-Possible contamination present at and around the property could include soil and groundwater contamination from releases of petroleum products, solvents, paints and other hazardous materials used in the production of automobiles.
+Contamination present at and around the property includes soil and groundwater contamination from releases of petroleum products, solvents, paints and other hazardous materials used in the production of automobiles.

 - What types of environmental and health impacts could occur at the Kenosha Engine Plant?

 Hazardous substances in the soil could potentially pose a direct contact threat to human health or to the environment.
 The materials have contaminated the soil and groundwater, and could potentially migrate off the property via utility corridors – such as an underground gas or sewer line – or via groundwater as it naturally moves underground.
 In addition, hazardous materials that are volatile could potentially migrate as vapors out of the groundwater and move toward the surface, posing an inhalation risk.

 - If there are environmental or health impacts at the Kenosha Engine Plant, how will they be addressed?

 There is an operating groundwater "pump and treat" or containment system to clean up known areas of groundwater contamination at the plant.
 The system's historic use was to prevent the impacted groundwater from migrating off the site.
 As a result of the Chrysler bankruptcy proceedings, the city owns the property and is voluntarily conducting the investigation and cleanup of the hazardous substance discharges from the plant.

 EPA has sampled soil gas around the plant and the city has conducted groundwater sampling around the perimeter of parts of the property.
 The results of this sampling determined that there were no environmental or health concerns found to be present in the areas surrounding the Kenosha Engine Plant.

 - Who is paying for the assessment work at the Kenosha Engine Plant?